sinclairzx81/appex/readme.md

 server.listen(3000);
 ```
 <a name="express_server" />
-### express_server
+### binding to an express instance

-Setting up on a existing express instance as middleware.
+The following illistrates setting up appex on an express instance.

 ```javascript
 //----------------------------------------------